MaharaProject/mahara/htdocs/theme/Readme.md

 Because we are installing globally you may need to use `sudo` in front of this command to have the right permissions.

-From the terminal navigate to the theme you are working on (e.g):
+From the terminal navigate to Mahara's root folder and install the dependencies:

-    cd mahara/htdocs/theme/raw

-Install the dependencies:

     npm install

-You only need to do this once for each theme.
-The files that npm installs will only be added to your local machine and won't be committed back to the repository if you work with the version control system Git and want to contribute your theme to the community using Git.
+You only need to do this once.
+The files that npm installs will only be added to your local machine, and won't be committed back to the repository if you work with the version control system Git and want to contribute your theme to the community using Git.

 #### Using Gulp to work on themes

-Now that Gulp is set up, __every time you want to work on a theme__, you will need to use a terminal to navigate to the place where the `gulpfile.js` is located for that theme, e.g.:
+Now that Gulp is set up, __every time you want to work on a theme__, you will need to use a terminal to navigate to the root Mahara folder and run the following command:

-    cd mahara/htdocs/theme/raw

-...and run

     gulp

-This will watch all the `.scss` files in your current theme folder for changes and recompile your `.css`.
-If you work on multiple themes, you will need to run Gulp from within each theme folder.
+This will watch all the `.scss` files in every theme folder for changes and recompile your `.css`.

 ### Folder structure of the `raw` theme